 Some say it’s the painterly light that makes St Ives so special.
 For others it’s the great swathes of golden sand.

 One of its key attractions is Tate St Ives, a self-consciously architectural gem right on the beach.
 Here you can see 20th century art in the context of Cornwall and the work of locally inspired painters including Ben Nicholson.
-When you’ve seen enough art, you can head to the lovely rooftop café for a romantic lunch with fantastic views over Porthmeor Beach.
+When you’ve seen enough art, you can head to the lovely rooftop café for a relaxing lunch with fantastic views over Porthmeor Beach.

 Save a few pounds when you buy joint admission tickets for Tate St Ives and the Barbara Hepworth Museum, just a short walk away and well worth seeing for its extraordinary sculpture garden and insight into the artist at work.
 St Ives Harbour looks like something out of a picture postcard with its bobbing boats and Cornish Pasty stalls which come highly recommended for a cheap lunch, accompanied by some local scumpie (cider).